epfl-ada/ada-2023-project-thedatafreaks/README.md

-# BOB’s journey to adminship: Exploring the world of Wikipedia Requests for Adminship
+# Bob’s journey to adminship: Exploring the world of Wikipedia Requests for Adminship

 *TheDataFreaks: Robin Jaccard, Jeremy Di Dio, Daniel Tavares, Anne-Laure Tettoni, Romain Berquet*

 ## Datastory

-Embark on a captivating exploration of Bob's journey towards admission by following the link to our insightful data narrative: [Datastory](dioday45.github.io/TheDataFreaks/).
+Embark on a captivating exploration of Bob's journey towards admission by following the link to our insightful [data narrative].(dioday45.github.io/TheDataFreaks/).

 ## Abstract